Surrogates: Plot

 With his surrogate destroyed, Tom is forced to interact in the world without one.
 He learns that VSI originally produced the weapon, designed to load a virus that overloads a surrogate's systems, thus disabling it, under a government contract.
 Unexpectedly, the weapon also disabled the fail-safe protocols protecting operators.
 The project was promptly scrapped and all prototypes supposedly destroyed.
 Tom also learns that Andrew Stone, his FBI superior, supplied the weapon to Strickland and ordered Dr. Canter's assassination, upon VSI's request, for his criticism of surrogate use.
-Jared, using one of his father's many surrogates, was killed instead.
-Jennifer is murdered in her own home by an unknown man who hijacks her surrogate, and the Prophet orders the weapon delivered to her.
-During a military raid on the reservation, the Prophet is shot, revealing he was actually a surrogate, with Canter himself as the operator.
-Tom steals the weapon's codes from Stone, but "Jennifer" escapes with the codes.
+Jared, who had, unbeknownst to the assassin, been using one of his father's many surrogates, was killed instead.
+An unknown man murders Jennifer in her home and then hijacks her surrogate, and the Prophet orders the weapon delivered to her.
+During a military raid on the reservation, the Prophet is shot, revealing he was actually a surrogate, with audience learning that Canter himself was its operator.
+Tom steals the code that activates the weapon from Stone, but "Jennifer" escapes with the codes.

 Immediately travelling to Canter's home, Tom discovers that Canter has been controlling not only the Prophet, but also Jennifer and the surrogate he used to kill Jennifer as well.
-Using Jennifer's surrogate in FBI Headquarters, Canter uses the weapon to kill Stone and proceeds to upload the virus to all surrogates, which will destroy them and kill their operators.
+Using Jennifer's surrogate in FBI Headquarters, Canter uses the weapon to kill Stone.
+Considering all surrogate users irredeemable, he proceeds to upload the virus to all surrogates, which will destroy them and kill their operators.
 Canter reveals that he only wanted to empower the disabled to live normal lives, but after he was fired from VSI, they capitalized on surrogacy for profit.
 Convinced his plan is unstoppable, Canter disconnects from Jennifer's surrogate and swallows a cyanide pill.
 Tom takes control of Jennifer's surrogate and, with the assistance of the network's system administrator, Bobby Saunders, insulates the virus so the operators will survive, but a second step is required to save the surrogates.
 After a moment of consideration, Tom chooses to let the virus permanently disable surrogates worldwide.
 With all the surrogates disabled, people emerge from their homes, confused and afraid.